Anti-concentration and honest, adaptive confidence bands: Coupling inequalities for suprema of empirical and related processes

 and let

 denote the supremum of the empirical process.
-Note that $W_n$ is a well-defined random variable since $\mG$ is assumed to be pointwise-measurable.
-Let $B=\{B(g):g\in\mG\}$ be a tight Gaussian random element in $\ell^{\infty}(\mathcal{F})$ with mean zero and covariance function
+Note that $W_n$ is a well-defined random variable since $\mathcal{G}$ is assumed to be pointwise-measurable.
+Let $B=\{B(g)\dvtx g\in\mathcal{G}\}$ be a tight Gaussian random element in $\ell^{\infty}(\mathcal{F})$ with mean zero and covariance function

-for all $g_1,g_2\in\mG$.
-It is well known that such a process exists under the VC type assumption \citep[see][p.100-101]{VW96}.
+for all $g_1,g_2\in\mathcal{G}$.
+It is well known that such a process exists under the VC type assumption; see \cite{VW96}, pages 100--101.
 Finally, for some sufficiently large absolute constant $A$, let

-In particular, we will assume that $K_n\geq 1$.
-The following theorem shows that $W_n$ can be well approximated by the supremum of the corresponding Gaussian process $B$ under mild conditions on $b$, $\sigma$, and $K_n$. \begin{theorem}[Slepian-Stein type coupling for suprema of empirical processes] Consider the setting specified above.
-Then for every $\gamma\in(0,1)$ one can construct on an enriched probability space a random variable $W^0$ such that (i) $W^0\stackrel{d}{=}\Vert B\Vert_{\mG}$ and (ii)
+In particular, we will assume that $K_n\geq1$.
+The following theorem shows that $W_n$ can be well approximated by the supremum of the corresponding Gaussian process~$B$ under mild conditions on $b$, $\sigma$ and $K_n$.
+The proof of this theorem can be found in Corollary~2.2 in \cite{CCK2012}. \begin{theorem}[(Slepian--Stein type coupling for suprema of empirical processes)] Consider the setting specified above.
+Then for every $\gamma\in(0,1)$ one can construct on an enriched probability space a random variable $W^0$ such that: \textup{(i)}~$W^0\stackrel {d}{=}\Vert B\Vert_{\mathcal{G}}$ and \textup{(ii)}

 where $A'$ is an absolute constant. \end{theorem}